Mary Chapin Carpenter: 20002004: Departure from Columbia

 Her next Columbia album was 2000's Time* Sex* Love*.
 Lead single "Simple Life" accounted for her last chart entry to date, peaking at number 53 on Hot Country Songs.
 According to Carpenter, the asterisks in the title represented an abbreviation of its full name: "Time is the great gift; sex is the great equalizer; love is the great mystery".
 This was a response that Jennings had to Carpenter when she stated that those three concepts were all represented in the album's lyrical content.
 Carpenter recorded the album at AIR Studios, a studio in London owned by George Martin.
 Chancey once again assisted her and Jennings on production duties.
 She wrote every song on the album, collaborating with Kim Richey, Gary Burr, and Jennings on some tracks.
 She also said that unlike with A Place in the World, she wanted to focus on making an album that she enjoyed, instead of attempting to find songs which would be successful at radio.
 Throughout 2000 and 2001, she toured in both the United Kingdom and the United States, with Steve Earle joining her for the latter.
-Erlewine said of the album that it "found Carpenter departing somewhat from her country-inflected sound and ruminating on relationships and career from a distinctly middle-aged perspective".
+Stephen Thomas Erlewine of AllMusic said of the album that it "found Carpenter departing somewhat from her country-inflected sound and ruminating on relationships and career from a distinctly middle-aged perspective".
 John Kenyon of the Cedar Rapids, Iowa Gazette thought the album was well-produced but considered it too long and lacking in musical variety.
 During this album's corresponding tour, Carpenter underwent arthroscopic surgery for a knee injury and thus had to perform most of the concerts while seated.
 She also told Dave Scheiber of the Tampa Bay Times that while the album's songs were positively received in concert, she was disappointed by the lack of radio play and questioned whether she still considered herself a country artist.